MicroFocus/octane-gitlab-service/README.md

 ##### Communication with Octane:

-The service uses the Octane [CI SDK](https://github.com/MicroFocus/octane-ci-java-sdk) for this.
+The service makes use of the Octane [CI SDK](https://github.com/MicroFocus/octane-ci-java-sdk) for sending CI events to ALM Octane (pipeline started/job started/SCM data etc.).

 ## Installation and configuration instructions

-1. Create a new directory to serve as the installation target.
-This can be on any machine that can access GitLab.
+1. Create a new directory to serve as the installation target, hosted on any machine that can access GitLab.
 (If GitLab is behind a firewall, this machine must also be behind it.)
 2. Download the octane-gitlab-service-\<version\>.jar file from the release assets and copy it to the target directory.
 3. In ALM Octane, create an API access Client ID and Client secret with the CI/CD Integration role.
-4. In GitLab, create a personal access token for a particular user.
+4. In GitLab, create a personal access token with read/write over API and read over repository scopes for the integration user.
+The integration user should have a MAINTAINER role inside the projects/groups which you want to integrate in ALM Octane.
 5. In the target directory create a new application.properties file.
 Populate it with the following properties, and modify the placeholders with the appropriate values.
 ```application.properties
 # Jetty oriented properties